 For hotter weather and on the coast these are supplemented by a pair of Keen Newport H2 sandals

 Toiletries and first aid

 Very limited on what we take because most it all has to fit into small plastic bags to go through airport security.
-Most stuff is readily available in supermarket in large society’s so it is easy to by on arrival.
+Most stuff is readily available in supermarkets and shops the world over so it is easy to buy on arrival.
 However I do start off with a basic stash;

 1 set of small hair clippers